-Where an existing brick chimney is to be used, it should be swept thoroughly before connection of the new boiler, and the chimney should be lined.
+Where an existing brick chimney is to be used, it should be swept thoroughly before connection of the new boiler, and consideration should be given to lining the chimney.

-An approved British Gas terminal must be fitted and the terminal sited at the adjacent roof edge, and where possible above the ridge line.
+An approved British Gas terminal must be fitted and the terminal sited at the level of the adjacent roof edge, and where possible above the ridge line.
 The flue must not be terminated at or adjacent to a wall face.